rockettheme/docs/Docs/joomla/basic/menu_manager.md

 If you want to set this particular menu item to a different template style, you can do so via the **Template Style** option (point 11).

-**Language** gives you the ability to switch between lanugages for individual menu items.
+**Language** gives you the ability to switch between languages for individual menu items.
 This is useful if you have one area designated for Spanish while the rest of your site is in English.

 ![][menu_manager_4]